-HOW TO RESET GOOGLE 2FA IF USER HAS ACCESS TO THE GUI AND HAVE ADMIN PRIVILEGES
+HOW TO RESET GOOGLE 2FA IF THE USER HAS ACCESS TO THE GUI AND HAVE ADMIN PRIVILEGES

-If you already an account with admin privileges, you can reset them via the GUI itself.Login as the admin user, navigate to the user list, select the user that had accidentally set Google 2FA, click on the password icon for the user, and select 'clear 2factor authentication secret box'
+If you already have an account with admin privileges, you can reset them via the GUI itself.Log in as the admin user, navigate to the user list, select the user that had accidentally set Google 2FA, click on the password icon for the user, and select 'Clear Two-factor Authentication Secret' box.

-Individual users can login into the web interface and go to Account->Google Authenticator->set
+Individual users can log in to the web interface and go to Account->Google Authenticator->set

 To reset it you can do by Account->Google Authenticator->reset

 How to disable two-factor authentication ( 2FA ) for the admin user and others FROM THE DATABASE?

 1. To disable two-factor authentication ( 2FA ) for the admin user, run the following commands.

 2. To disable two factor authentication ( 2FA ) for all users ,run the following command.

 eak = Access Keyword